espocrm/documentation/user-guide/complex-expressions.md

 Examples:

 ```
-CONCAT:(firstName,' ',lastName)
+CONCAT:(firstName, ' ', lastName)
 ```

 ```
-IF:(EQUAL:(status,'Complete','Complete','Not Complete'))`
+IF:(EQUAL:(status, 'Complete', 'Complete', 'Not Complete'))`
 ```

 ### Flow Control

 #### IF

-E.g. `IF:(a,'1','0')` – if 'a' is true then return '1'; return '0' otherwise.
+E.g. `IF:(a, '1', '0')` – if 'a' is true then return '1'; return '0' otherwise.

 ### Comparison

 #### LIKE

 Pattern matching.
-E.g. `LIKE:(name,'Cloud%'`) will give true for 'name' equal to 'Cloud Basic' and 'Cloud Enterprise'.
+E.g. `LIKE:(name, 'Cloud%'`) will give true for 'name' equal to 'Cloud Basic' and 'Cloud Enterprise'.

 #### NOT_LIKE